volosoft/abp-commercial-docs/en/modules/payment.md

 #### Installation

-In order to configure the application to use the `PaymentModule`, you first need to import `PaymentAdminConfigModule` from `@volo/abp.ng.payment/admin/config` to root module. `PaymentAdminConfigModule` has a static `forRoot` method which you should call for a proper configuration.
+In order to configure the application to use the `PaymentModule`, you first need to import `PaymentAdminConfigModule` from `@volo/abp.ng.payment/admin/config` to the root module. `PaymentAdminConfigModule` has a static `forRoot` method which you should call for a proper configuration:

 ```js
 // app.module.ts